paulmars/paulmars.github.com/_posts/2012-11-16-shell-gamification.md

 ### Update: After 1 week + 1 day.

-After creating 10 new aliases, by score dropped almost 700 points in 1 hour.
+After creating 10 new aliases, my score dropped almost 700 points in 1 hour.
 But I'm noticing and remembering.

 Adding too many aliases at once was a mistake.